A Channel-Triggered Backdoor Attack on Wireless Semantic Image Reconstruction: Simulation Results

-Inspired by the research on noise response analysis of nonlinear dynamic systems \cite{rosenstein1993practical}, \cite{poon2001titration}, we propose a noise titration scheme to detect backdoors.
-Specifically, we inject Gaussian noise with varying variances into the decoder’s input during inference to probe potential backdoor activation.
-As shown in Fig.\ref{fig_8}, the responses of the clean model and backdoored model are compared by injecting noise with varying variances into the decoder input, the backdoored model exhibits strong sensitivity to controlled noise perturbations, when the noise variance reaches a certain threshold, the decoder reconstructs the predefined target image with high visual clarity.
-In contrast, the clean model consistently produces semantically coherent reconstructions under the same noise conditions, showing no such anomalous behavior.
+Inspired by noise response analysis in nonlinear dynamic systems \cite{rosenstein1993practical,poon2001titration}, we propose a noise titration scheme for backdoor detection.
+Specifically, we inject noise with varying variances into the decoder’s input during inference to probe potential backdoor activation.
+As illustrated in Fig. \ref{fig_8}, the responses of the benign and backdoored models are compared under controlled noise perturbations.
+The backdoored model exhibits pronounced sensitivity to noise; when the variance exceeds a threshold, the decoder reconstructs the predefined target image with high fidelity.
+In contrast, the benign model fails to produce any structured reconstruction.

-This divergence confirms that the noise titration method can reliably expose the backdoor’s presence by exploiting its latent activation mechanism.
-While existing detection approaches often rely on complex statistical analysis or anomaly detection algorithms, our method offers an intuitive and computationally lightweight alternative.
+To quantitatively distinguish these behaviors, we utilize a pre-trained classifier $\Omega$ (e.g., ResNet-18) to compute the high-confidence prediction ratio $\pi_r^{\chi}$.
+Specifically, we inject i.i.d. normal-distributed noise $\delta \sim N(0,1)$ scaled by intensity $r$ (i.e., $r\delta \sim N(0, r^2)$) into the decoder’s input during inference to probe potential backdoor activation.
+To characterize the model's response, we record the confidence ratio $\pi_r^{\chi}$ of predictions, defined as: